SAFe Roam Board

 Mitigated risks: a mitigation plan can reduce the likelihood or impact of these risks

 It’s important to keep your ROAM Board updated so your team is aligned across each level of risk, and aware of how risks are being handled.
+If your team uses Jira, import Jira cards directly onto your SAFe Roam Board.

 When to use SAFe ROAM Boards